sciencePeptideDosage

 How do the typical research doses of Retatrutide and Semaglutide compare?expand_more

-Retatrutide is typically dosed at 2–8 mg once weekly (gradual escalation over 8–12 weeks)., while Semaglutide is typically dosed at Unknown.
+Retatrutide is typically dosed at 2–8 mg once weekly (gradual escalation over 8–12 weeks)., while Semaglutide is typically dosed at 0.25–2.4 mg once weekly SC (16-week titration to 2.4 mg maintenance).
 See each protocol for the full titration schedule.

 See all weight-loss protocols →